yewin-mm/spring-boot-app-instruction/README.md

      </dependency>
     ```

-* Copy above code and add in pom.xml and refresh your pom.xml to make sure your new dependency is imported into your project.
+* Copy above code and paste in pom.xml and refresh your pom.xml to make sure your new dependency is imported into your project.
     * For IntelliJ, right click anywhere insdie `pom.xml` or right click on `pom.xml` and choose `maven` and click `reload project`.
     * For Eclipse, right click on `pom.xml` and choose `maven` and click `update project`.
 * You can check new dependency is added in your project under `External Libraries` of `IntelliJ` and `Maven Dependencies` of `Eclipse`.